rrainey/dropkick/LOG-FORMAT.md

 # $PST Record

-This records records application state changes.
-This atate machine is used to identify when to start and stop loggin of each jump.
+This record records application state changes.
+This internal state machine is used to identify when to start and stop loggin of each jump.

 The application defines WAIT, FLIGHT, JUMPING, and LANDED1 states.
+This infomation might be useful to isolate specific segments of the jump for post-jump analysis.

 ### Comma-separated Fields